pivotal-mea-pa/qnb-workshop/README.md

 1. Use [PACE Builder](https://github.com/Pivotal-Field-Engineering/pace-builder) to build a workshop with this content.

+1. *Please don't commit your customer workshop to this repo.
+This is a content repo not a place for my-awesome-customer-workshop*

 ## Adding Content

 1. Determine if a folder exisits for the content you want to add.
 If not create one.